rlopezdiez/RLDNavigation/README.md

 + (NSString *)nibName; // Defaults to @"Main"
 ```

-You can implement more advanced navigation commands by creating new classes conforming to the `RLDNavigationCommand` protocol or subclassing the homographic class.
+You can implement more advanced navigation commands by creating new classes conforming to the `RLDNavigationCommand` protocol or subclassing the class cluster with the same name.

 ### Navigating between view controllers